 Events we have participated in the past include: American Library Association Annual Conference, California Association for Bilingual Education Convention; La Cosecha Dual Language Conference in New Mexico; Latino Book & Family Festivals in Chicago, Los Angeles, and San Bernardino, CA; Los Angeles Times Festival of Books, USC, Los Angeles, CA; LULAC National Conference; National Council of La Raza Convention.
 Wherever possible we will work to get admission to these key events for authors who are finalists and past AWAs.
 We treat all finalists as winners for all activities on this tour.

 Due to the programs & opportunities that we are creating to promote our Awards Winning Authors, the Movie Awards timeline has being extended.
 This information is subject to change.
-Questions on this: firstname.lastname@example.org
+Questions or clarifications, email: firstname.lastname@example.org

 About the Latino Book Into Movie Awards